Lazarus-org/dj-userjourney-map/CODE_OF_CONDUCT.md

 - Added benchmarks to track performance improvements
 ```

-Thank you for contributing to `dj-apikey-auth`!
+Thank you for contributing to `dj-userjourney-map`!
 We look forward to your contributions.